 Item Explanation ■ The 1st byte is single character that identifies the environment from which Natural is invoked (B=Batch, C=Color, P=PC, T=TTY, V=Video, X=BTX). ■ The 2nd to 5th bytes is a unique string of alphanumeric characters that identifies the user (this string is generated when a user is defined to Natural Security).
 Only these 4 bytes are displayed in the user's security profile. ■ The 6th to 8th byte is a unique string of alphanumeric characters that identifies the library (this string is generated when a library is defined to Natural Security).
 U The ID by which a user is defined to Natural Security, i.e. the value of the Natural system variable USER, will be used as ETID.
-If the Automatic Logon feature (which is described in the section Logging On ) is used, the value of USER will be identical to that of INIT-USER.
+If the Automatic Logon feature (which is described in the section Logging On) is used, the value of USER will be identical to that of INIT-USER.
 I The value of the Natural system variable INIT-USER will be used as ETID. Т The value of the Natural system variable INIT-ID will be used as ETID.
 N ETIDs will not be used.
-If you do not remember the possible values you may specify, enter a question ma (?) or an asterisk () in the field: a window will be displayed; in the window, may the desired value with a character or with the cursor; the value will then be written into the ETID field.
-See the Natural System Variables documentation for details on the above-mentioned and the state of the state system variables.
-Private library for administrator/person Determines whether the user, if he/she is of type PERSON or ADMINISTRATOR, may have a personal ("private") library.
-Message before password expiration This option applies to user profiles in general.
+If you do not remember the possible values you may specify, enter a question mark (?) or an asterisk () in the field: a window will be displayed; in the window, mark the desired value with a character or with the cursor; the value will then be written into the ETID field.
+See the Natural System Variables documentation for details on the above-mentioned system variables.
+Private library for Determines whether the user, if he/she is of type PERSON or ADMINISTRATOR, Message before password expiration may have a personal ("private") library.
+This option applies to user profiles in general.
 You can use it to have a message displayed to users whose password is about to expire.
 The number you specify here - possible values are 1 to 10 - determines how many days before his/her password expiration is due a user is to a receive message, indicating that his/her password will expire.
 The message (NAT1691) will be displayed after the initial logon to Natural.
 This only applies to users in whose security profiles a time interval for password change is set (option "Change after nnn days" in a user profile .)
 Minimum password This option applies to user profiles in general. length A user password must not consist of fewer characters than the number specified here.
 Possible values are 1 to 8.

-Item Explanation When you set this length, please bear in mind that by default passwords are identical to user IDs (see the section User Maintenance ).
-Password case-sensitive This option applies to user profiles in general.
-It determines whether or not Natural Security is to distinguish between lower-case and upper-case characters in user passwords: N Natural Security internally converts all alphabetical characters in passwords to upper-case.
-Y Natural Security distinguishes between lower-case and upper-case characters in passwords.
-See also Password Rules below.
-Note: If you set this option to "Y", make sure that any password input fields used screen, the user exit LOGONEX1, a e and upper-case.
-This may affect the logon ny logon-related Natural Security application 's RPC-logon-related application programming User password history This field corresponds to the general option User Password History.
+Item Explanation When you set this length, pleas to user IDs (see the section Us se bear in mind that by default passwords are identical er Maintenance).
+Password case-sensitive 1 11 This option applies to user profiles in general.
+It determines whether or not Natural Security is to distinguish between lower-case and upper-case characters in user passwords: N Natural Security internally converts all alphabetical characters in passwords to upper-case. Υ Natural Security distinguishes between lower-case and upper-case characters in passwords.
+See also Password Rules below Anmerkung: If you set this op ow. tion to "Y", make sure that any password input fields used also distinguish between lower-case and upper-case.
+This may affect the logon screen, the user exit LOGONEX1, any logon-related Natural Security application programming interfaces, or Natural's RPC-logon-related application programming interfaces.
+User password hist This field corresponds to the g general option User Password History.